Frank Carone

 Frank Carone (born 1969) is an American political figure and lawyer.
 Known for serving as Chief of Staff for New York Mayor Eric Adams in 2022, he has also served as lead counsel to the Brooklyn Democratic Party.
 He was involved in political campaigns such as Adams' successful bid for Brooklyn borough president in 2013, and also supported Adams' 2021 bid for New York Mayor as his lawyer, fundraiser, and adviser.

 Appointed Chief of Staff in January 2022, according to Crain's New York Business, Carone was "instrumental in forming the administration's policy."
 At the start of 2023, he formed the consulting firm Oaktree Solutions.
-Previously on boards such as the New York City Taxi and Limousine Commission, he is currently a board member of the Museum of Modern Art.
+He is a former commissioner of the New York City Taxi and Limousine Commission, and board member of the Museum of Modern Art.

 Early life and education

 Born in Canarsie, Brooklyn in 1969, Carone grew up in the Canarsie neighborhood.
 He served in the United States Marine Corps from 1993 to 1995, and received his Juris Doctor degree from Brooklyn Law School.